-Glo ossary 4

-1 Intro duction 5

-1.1 Purpose of this Guideline 5

-1.2 Who are we?
-7

-1.3 Authority for this Guideline.
-8

-1.4 Interaction with the National Electricity Rules 9

-2 Over view of the non-contestable framework 11

-3 Pre-le odgment 14

-3.1 Consumer Trustee authorisation or Minister's authorisation/direction 14

-3.2 Maximum capital cost for a REZ network infrastructure project 15

-3.3 Application of guidelines, incentive schemes and models 15

-3.4 Submitting a cost allocation method 17

-3.5 Notifying the AER of an intention to submit a revenue proposal 17

-4 Reve nue determination process 20

-4.1 Revenue proposal 20

-4.2 Consultation on revenue proposal and draft decision 22

-5 AER' 's assessment approach 23

-5.1 Compliance review of the revenue proposal 23

-5.2 Transmission Efficiency Test and forecast capital expenditure 23

-5.3 Depreciation 26

-5.4 Forecast operating expenditure 26

-5.5 Adjustment of a revenue determination 27

-5.6 Payments to be made by the Network Operator to the Infrastructure Planner.
-28

-5.7 Transferring REZ network infrastructure to the NER 29

-x A: Economic regulation of NSW non-contestable revenue determinations rt 5 of the Ell Act 2020 (Ell Chapter 6A)
+Glo ossary / 4 1 Intro duction 5 1.1 Purpose of this Guideline 5 1.2 Who are we?
+7 1.3 Authority for this Guideline 8 1.4 Interaction with the National Electricity Rules 8 2 Over view of the non-contestable framework .
+11 3 Pre-l odgement .
+14 3.1 Consumer Trustee authorisation or Minister's authorisation/direction .
+14 3.2 Maximum capital cost for a REZ network infrastructure project .
+14 3.3 Application of guidelines, incentive schemes and models .
+15 3.4 Submitting a cost allocation method .
+17 3.5 Notifying the AER of an intention to submit a revenue proposal .
+17 4 Reve enue determination process .
+19 4.1 Revenue proposal .
+19 4.2 AER preliminary position paper .
+21 4.3 Consultation on revenue proposal and preliminary position paper .
+21 5 AER 's assessment approach 23 5.1 Compliance review of the revenue proposal .23 5.2 Transmission Efficiency Test and forecast capital expenditure .
+23 5.3 Depreciation .26 5.4 Forecast operating expenditure 5.5 Adjustment of a revenue determination .28 5.6 Payments to be made by the Network Operator to the Infrastructure Planner .30 5.7 Transferring REZ network infrastructure to the NER .
+30 6 Non- contestable components of contestable augmentation determination .
+31 6.1 Framework for contestable augmentations .31 6.2 Assessment of non-contestable cost components .
+31 6.3 Timeframe for our assessment .
+32 Ap pendi x A: Economic regulation of NSW non-contestable revenue determinations un der Pa art 5 of the Ell Act 2020 (Ell Chapter 6A) .33